 ShareSoc has submitted a resolution for the RBS AGM requesting the implementation of an RBS Shareholder Committee.

 If you want to prevent further failures at RBS by creating a Shareholder Committee, please support this initiative.
-Please register your interest by completing the form below.

 - The primary role of the Shareholder Committee is to improve the agency model of corporate governance by increasing the engagement and oversight of Shareholders in the operation of the companies owned by them.